ITNOW

 ITNOW (formerly The Computer Bulletin) is a bimonthly magazine aimed at IT professionals that is published on behalf of the British Computer Society (BCS) and sent to all its members.
 The magazine was started with the title The Computer Bulletin in London in 1957.
 It is published by Oxford University Press for the BCS and is sent to more than 70,000 IT professionals.
 The editor is Brian Runciman.

+The table below provides a comprehensive overview of various articles featured in ITNOW, the magazine published by the British Computer Society (BCS) aimed at IT professionals.
+Each row in the table lists a columnist, the title of their article, a brief summary of the content, and any additional notes that may be relevant.
+The articles cover a wide range of topics related to technology, cybersecurity, healthcare technology, leadership in IT, and other pertinent issues affecting the field today.
+This structured format allows readers to quickly identify the topics covered in recent issues of ITNOW and understand the magazine's key areas of focus.